 "Certain terrorist organisations were wiped out, but in their stead a system of institutionalised terror was implemented which undermined the most basic human, ethical and moral principles and was backed by a doctrine which was also foreign to our national identity."

 1985 - The trial of the junta leaders begins on 22 April.
 On 9 December the leaders are convicted and sentenced to jail.
-However, due to pressure from the military and the threat of more violence, they will all be released before serving their full terms.
+Due to pressure from the military and the threat of more violence, they are all released before serving their full terms.

-On 29 December, Menem grants amnesty to the leaders of the junta convicted and jailed at the end of 1985.
+1990 - On 29 December the recently elected president of Argentina, Carlos Saúl Menem, grants amnesty to the leaders of the junta convicted and jailed at the end of 1985.

 1998 - On 9 June, in a case brought by the Mothers of the Plaza de Mayo, Videla is arrested for permitting and concealing the abduction of five babies born to women held in the secret detention centres during the Dirty War.
 After being held in the Caseros prison for serious offenders he is placed under house arrest.